How to start a business in China as a foreigner

 - No Yearly Audits (Unless your Pte.
 Ltd. company has a corporate shareholder, you will most likely not need to be audited on a yearly basis.)

 - Tax on profits less than 150,000 are not taxable for the first 3 years of company operations.

 - Local Director

 One is required to keep a local Singaporean (or permanent resident) as a director of the Private Limited Company.
 The first question I always get is: Will the director of my Singapore company have any real power?
-Yes- they will be a director.
-However, a director is a temporary position in a company, who is elected by the shareholders and can be replaced at any time by holding a EGM (extraordinary general meeting) or on a yearly basis by holding an AGM (Annual General meeting).
+Yes – they will be a director.
+However, a director is a temporary position in a company, who is elected by the shareholders and can be replaced at any time by holding an EGM (extraordinary general meeting) or on a yearly basis by holding an AGM (Annual General Meeting).

 If you don’t want to deal with audits, or even accounting, you might want to think about an offshore company.
 China is a large country and they don’t have complete control over the 1.6 Billion people who live there, let alone the expats who go in and out of their borders as permanent travelers.

 An offshore company is a cheap, low compliance alternative to the above solutions.
 You’ll have a more difficult time getting merchant processing, but it is possible.
 If you are dealing in large transactions or bank wires, then for sure an offshore company would accomplish that.